Can You Take Ibuprofen Or Painkillers Before Getting A Tattoo?

 If your artist deems that there may be potential health risks involved due to the medication that you’ve been recently taking, it is well within their right to refuse to tattoo you.

-Experienced artists can also be very good at telling if the heavy bleeding is being caused by any underlying medical conditions or taking of blood-thinning medication/drugs, so it’s always best to just be upfront with your current situation before beginning a tattooing session.
+Experienced artists can also be very good at telling if the heavy bleeding is being caused by any underlying medical conditions or the taking of blood-thinning medication/drugs, so it’s always best to just be upfront about your current situation before beginning a tattooing session.

 Increased Healing Times

 Taking painkillers or Ibuprofen after getting a tattoo can also cause problems.
 After your tattooing session is complete, the inked area of skin can continue to bleed for up to two days.

 However, if you continue to take any blood-thinning medication (or start drinking alcohol straight after your session), you can continue to bleed for longer periods of time, delaying healing times in the process.

 Painkillers Before Tattoos – What You Should Know

 All medications are different, and various painkillers will have dithering effects on the body, and thus the amount that they affect the thinning of the blood will vary greatly also.
 For example, Tylenol will have much less of an impact on bleeding during a tattoo than other painkillers.

 It is for this reason that you should always seek medical advice from a doctor before getting a tattoo if you are on any form of medication, to ensure the procedure will have no negative impact on your health.